michellemounde/readme-template/README.md

 The contributing guidelines can be found at [How to Contribute](docs/CONTRIBUTING.md).

+OR

+Contributions are welcome!
+To contribute to [Project Name], follow these steps:

+1. Fork the repository
+2. Create a new branch: git checkout -b feature/your-feature
+3. Make your changes and commit them: git commit -m 'Add some feature'
+4. Push to the branch: git push origin feature/your-feature
+5. Create a pull request on GitHub

 ## Tests

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.